Absolute Croatia logo

 Dubrovnik Cable Car

-From Srđ hill, without doubt, you have the most beautiful view of Dubrovnik and its surrounding area.
+From Srđ hill, without doubt, you have the most beautiful view of Dubrovnik, Island Lokrum and the surrounding area.

 Read more: Dubrovnik Cable Car